Mastermind1708/STAT-5261-Project/README.md

 ### Procedure
 1. Selection of stocks: We need to select individual stocks (5-10) to understand the dynamic relationships between them.
 VAR models with many individual stocks in a large portfolio can become complex and computationally intensive therefore limiting to 10.
 2. Timeseries modelling: We will apply VAR(p) model with an appropriate lag p to forecast returns of these given stocks.
-To optimize p we will use AIC (Akaike Information Criterion), BIC (Schwarz-Bayesian Criterion), and HQ (Hannan-Quinn Criterion) along with backtesting and RMSE to determine the accuracy level of the model (confidence).
+To optimize p we will use AIC, BIC, HQ We can also use ACF plots, stationarity tests, RMSE values and Confidence intervals.
-3. Portfolio allocation: We will apply PCA to the forecasted values and depending on the results, we will find the optimal way to allocate weights to the stocks in the portfolio.
+3. Portfolio allocation: -
 4. Efficiency and risk measures: Calculation of absolute returns and RAR (Sharpe's/Sortino's ratio), VaR, ES, hypothesis testing (t-test null: no significant difference in the mean returns), regression analysis (alpha - active return, beta - market sensitivity), and other interesting measures (After how many days does your variance cross 50%?
 On how many days in a given time T, does the portfolio lose it's value by 50%? etc.)
 5. Model comaprisons: (a) Market index as benchmark. (b) An equally weighted unoptimized portfolio.